 Accepts and executes and/or parts of routes assigned by Dispatch, Route Coordinator, and/or Administrator.

-All drivers will be assigned bus binders/keys, and a Tyler Unit (tablet) to their buses.
+All drivers will be assigned a bus binders/keys, and a Tyler Unit (tablet) to their buses.
 Tablets will remain on the bus.
-Binders and keys must be kept together and turned in at the end of the day.
+Binders and keys must be kept together and turned in at the end of the morning route and afternoon route.

 The use of the driver's seat belt is mandatory according to DOT laws.